Hwasser/Hwasser/README.md

 - 👋 Hi, I’m @Hwasser
-- I am a Computer Science student at Uppsala University in Sweden.
+- I am a Msc.
+Computer Science student at Uppsala University in Sweden.

 <!---
 Hwasser/Hwasser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.